xhul10/ruql-prairielearnXede/README.md

 generators.
 Each question will go in its own subdirectory containing `question.html` and `info.json`.
 These are assumed to be questions that require no special server-side files.
+The attribute `singleVariant` will be set to `true` in `info.json` since these questions are by definition single-variant.

 Supported RuQL question types and their PrairieLearn equivalent elements are as follows; unsupported questions are ignored with a